-Chenfei Zhao,† Christian S. Diercks,† Chenhui Zhu,‡ Nikita Hanikel,† Xiaokun Pei,† Omar M. Yaghi†, II,
+Chenfei Zhao,[†] Christian S. Diercks,[†] Chenhui Zhu,[‡] Nikita Hanikel,[†] Xiaokun Pei,[†] and Omar M. Yaghi,^{†,||}

-†Department of Chemistry, University of California-Berkeley; Materials Sciences Division, Lawrence Berkeley National Laboratory; Kavli Energy NanoSciences Institute at Berkeley; Berkeley Global Science Institute, Berkeley, California 94720, United States
+^TDepartment of Chemistry, University of California-Berkeley; Materials Sciences Division, Lawrence Berkeley National Laboratory; Kavli Energy NanoSciences Institute at Berkeley; Berkeley Global Science Institute, Berkeley, California 94720, United States

-Advanced Light Source, Lawrence Berkeley National Laboratory, Berkeley, California 94720, United States
+[‡]Advanced Light Source, Lawrence Berkeley National Laboratory, Berkeley, California 94720, United States

-^IUC Berkeley-KACST Joint Center of Excellence for Nanomaterials for Clean Energy Applications, King Abdulaziz City for Science and Technology, Riyadh 11442, Saudi Arabia
+UC Berkeley-KACST Joint Center of Excellence for Nanomaterials for Clean Energy Applications, King Abdulaziz City for Science and Technology, Riyadh 11442, Saudi Arabia

-Supporting Information Placeholder
+Supporting Information

-ABSTRACT: 2D covalent organic frameworks (COFs) with flexible urea linkages have been synthesized by condensation of 1,3,5-triformylphloroglucinol (TFP) with 1,4-phenylenediurea (BDU) or 1,1'-(3,3'-dimethyl-[1,1'-biphenyl]-4,4'-diyl)diurea (DMBDU).
+ABSTRACT: 2D covalent organic frameworks (COFs) with flexible urea linkages have been synthesized by condensation of 1,3,5-triformylphloroglucinol (TFP) with 1,4-phenylenediurea (BDU) or 1,1'-(3,3'-dimethyl-[1,1'biphenyl]-4,4'-diyl)diurea (DMBDU).
 The resulting COF-117 and COF-118 undergo reversible structural dynamics within their layers, in response to inclusion and removal of guest molecules, emanating from urea C-N bond rotation and interlayer hydrogen-bonding interactions.
 These compounds are the first urea-linked COFs, serving to expand the scope of reticular chemistry.

-In the chemistry of covalent organic frameworks (COFs), the linkage between the building blocks impacts the physical and chemical properties of the material.
-1,2 For example, the chemical stability,3 adsorption behavior,4 and catalytic activity5 of this family of frameworks are profoundly affected by the nature of the linkages employed.
-New linkage chemistry has also allowed for the employment of diverse building units which otherwise would not be capable of reticulating COFs.6 However, developing new linkage chemistries is challenging because conditions for obtaining crystalline COF products, without compromising the integrity of the building units, have to be explored.
+n the chemistry of covalent organic frameworks (COFs), f I the linkage between the building blocks impacts the physical and chemical properties of the material.^{1,2} For example, the chemical stability,3 adsorption behavior,4 and catalytic activity5 of this family of frameworks are profoundly affected by the nature of the linkages employed.
+New linkage chemistry has also allowed for the employment of diverse building units that otherwise would not be capable of reticulating COFs.6 However, developing new linkage chemistries is challenging because conditions for obtaining crystalline COF products, without compromising the integrity of the building units, have to be explored.
 Furthermore, most known COFs are based on rigid linkages and building blocks because increased molecular flexibility adds to the significant challenge of obtaining crystalline products.7 Here, we report the use of urea as linkages for 2D COFs.
-Condensation of 1,3,5triformylphloroglucinol (TFP) and 1,4-phenylenediurea (BDU) or 1,1'-(3,3'-dimethyl-[1,1'-biphenyl]-4,4'-diyl)diurea (DMBDU) yields crystalline COF-117 and COF-118, respectively (Scheme 1).
-Since this new urea linkage is flexible around the C-N bonds, the two frameworks exhibit reversible structural dynamics within their layers upon guest inclusion and removal - the first evidence of such behavior in 2D COFs.
+Condensation of 1,3,5-triformylphloroglucinol (TFP) and 1,4-phenylenediurea (BDU) or 1,1'-(3,3'-dimethyl-[1,1'-biphenyl]-4,4'-diyl)diurea (DMBDU) yields crystalline COF-117 and COF-118, respectively (Scheme 1).
+Because this new urea linkage is flexible around the C-N bonds, the two frameworks exhibit reversible structural dynamics within their layers upon guest inclusion and removal, which is the first evidence of such behavior in 2D COFs.